9cb14c1ec0/opentaxsolver/OTS_2018/0_README.txt

   RPLCSTRNG_02

 History:
+    * v16.03 (3/8/2019) - Added Sched-B Part-III lines to the US-1040
+	(ticket #63).
+Added PDF metadata for dependent and occupation fill-in tags, so users can add these to their results output file (_out.txt) to fill-out the PDF forms (ticket #64).
+	Added ability to add additional PDF mark-ups, or change them, from your Tax Input Files, by adding "MarkupPDF" lines -- documented under OTS's "Data Input Format" web page.
+	Added ability to comment-out lines of your result files (_out.txt) by placing exclamation mark "!" as first character on a line.
+Commented lines will be ignored by the PDF generator (ticket #65).
+Fixed NY State importing of Fed Sched-1 data (ticket #66), and warning on line 17 (ticket #67).
     * v16.02 (2/28/2019) - To the Federal form, added Alimony
 	recipient info, which is then also imported by some state forms.
 Fixed some PDF positioning on federal form,